kelvinkyalo/pitcch/README.md

 # OneMinPitch

-#### Developer: Joan Kinyua
+#### Developer: kelvin kyalo
-#### Project Name: OneMinPitch
+#### Project Name: Ready set pitch

 ## Description
-This is a flask webapp that prompts users to login inorder to write pitches, comment on existing pitches, upvote and downvote the pitches and also view the pitches according to categories.
+This is a flask webapp that users  login inorder to write pitches, comment on existing pitches, upvote and downvote the pitches and also view other pitches.

 ## Specifications
 * It has an authentication system such that only registered users can be able to use the features the app provides.